ajaykmr898/vanshajror/README.md

 # watch mode
 $ npm run start:dev

-address check for m and o
+address check for m and o and [swagger] relations gotras villages info and history
-relations
-gotras
-villages info and history